 - Provide a Shortcode; this is used in summary tables and exports where space is limited— the full score title may be too long and take up too much space

 - The Label (the visible heading associated with the criterion), Help text, and Hint text are all optional

 - If you have multiple Score sets, select the one just created

 - Give the scoring criteria a Maximum score; the default 10 is a good option

-- If the scoring criteria you're creating should be displayed alongside a specific entry field, select the entry field from the Align this score with a field, otherwise it is simply positioned at the end of the entry
+- If the scoring criteria you're creating should be displayed alongside a specific entry field, select the entry field from the Align this score with a field, otherwise it is simply positioned at the bottom of the entry